Hnogared/viminette_VIM-42-norminette/README.md

 ### Jumping between norm error lines
 > [!NOTE]
-> These commands only do something if norm errors are present in the file.
+> These commands only do something if norm error lines are currently displayed in the file.

 ```
 :NextSign